EndPointCorp/end-point-blog/2023/05/unix-tools.md

 The “sed & awk” book started with the introduction of “ed” - a line editor.
 Then it touched on the field separator, which is represented by the -F flag.

-In the following example, I ran a “blkid” command in order to check the UUID of the SCSI devices that connected to my computer.
+In the following example, I ran the `blkid` command in order to check the UUID of the SCSI devices that connected to my computer.

 Example:
 ```